Pathology Dictation Software in 2026 (Compared)

 You spend more time fixing transcription errors than you saved by dictating.

-Nuance PowerScribe is the enterprise standard for pathology dictation.
-It's specifically trained on pathology vocabulary, integrates with lab information systems (LIS), and has templates for common specimen types.
+Nuance PowerScribe is the enterprise standard.
+It's specifically trained on pathology vocabulary, integrates with laboratory information systems (LIS), and has templates for common specimen types.

-Cost?
-Roughly 5,000-8,000 dollars per pathologist annually for the full system with LIS integration.
+Cost.
+Roughly 5,000 to 8,000 dollars per pathologist annually for the full system with LIS integration.
 Some academic medical centers pay closer to 10,000 dollars per seat when you factor in IT support and customization.

 Does it work?
 Mostly.
 The accuracy on pathology terminology is noticeably better than Dragon Medical.
 It knows the difference between "pleomorphic" and "polymorphic."
 It handles immunohistochemistry markers correctly.
 The templates speed up routine cases.